THE NEXT STEP IN YOUR CAREER

 Presenting yourself as an artist in the beginning of your career is invaluable.
 How do you present yourself in the club?
 How do you profile your act online?
 What are the “do’s & don’ts” during networking?
 The DJ’s and producers that have build an international brand share their tips and experiences on this subject.
 They’ll explain in their presentation how this has helped their careers.

 As an assignment you’ll be researching a, by you, respected artist and you’ll analyse how this act has made the right (or wrong!) choices to get where they are now.
 The guest teachers will also spend time on tips for radio and media presentation.
 These experts will help you with advice about collaborating with other musicians during studio sessions and on the stage.

 This section of the course will help you to profile yourself on all the relevant platforms for musicians.
 We will teach you how to present the perfect pitch to labels, and how you can schedule your releases.
 The emphasis will be on the unique selling points of your brand, this will make sure that you will stand out in your respective niche.
 With this knowledge you can start building a foundation that will help you to make the right decisions as a professional artist, so your act can grow to its full potential and build a community around your act.

 Music law will also be discussed.
 How do you handle royalties and percentages?
 What are some legal pitfalls?
 What are the rights of producers, authors and other artists?
 Besides the answers to these questions we spend a lot of attention to record labels, music publishers, BUMA/STEMRA, SENA and you’ll get advice about how to best protect your artist name and which method work best for negotiating contracts.

 PERSONAL GUIDANCE & FINAL PROJECT

 The study load for this Course is 15 hours per week.
 The study load can vary per student and includes the hours of lessons to be followed at our school.
-During a free intake you can ask our teachers for more information about the study load and further content of this Course!
+During a free intake you can ask our teachers and/or management for more information about the study load and further content of this Course!